Criminology and Criminal Justice Program

 Undergraduate Degree (Bachelor of Science)

 When you major in criminology and criminal justice at UH-Clear Lake, you will complete 60 hours of undergraduate coursework with 15 hours in criminology overview courses.
 Courses are offered on the UHCL campus and University of Houston-Clear Lake at Pearland, with the option to take courses at both locations within the same semester.
 Some courses are also available completely online.

 Graduate Degree (Master of Arts)

 When you pursue a graduate degree in criminology and criminal justice, you have the flexibility to plan your course of study to fit your interests.
-You can choose one of four options: a Thesis Option (36 hours), a Project Option (36 hours), an Internship Option (36 hours), or a Coursework Option (39 hours).
+You can choose one of four options: a Thesis Option (36 hours), an Internship Option (33 hours), or a Coursework Option (33 hours).
 Within each option, you select courses to help you reach your goal.

 For more information, contact: